dferber90/webapp/README.md

 This component also exposes `store` in the context.
 That's why this App uses no Redux `<Provider />` component, because the Provider's job is already done (exposing the store in the context).
+The React Router gets the current store passed to it in `getRootRoutes(store)` in `app/common/routes/getRootRoute.js`.

 Docs: https://github.com/acdlite/redux-react-router